InabaKumori/NicoVideo-New-ComingSoon/README.md

 ## Features

-- A dynamic "Coming Soon" banner, offering a countdown to the official launch.
 - Detailed section on service offerings, from licensing to cloud services.
 - Contact form for inquiries, feedback, and information requests.
 - New graphical assets that represent our service range, from streaming to server solutions.